-The company has been trading for four years now and has taken part in several successful contracts with industry, whilst quietly developing some of its own concepts in the background preparing to bring them to market.
+The company has been trading for eight years now and has taken part in several successful contracts with industry, whilst quietly developing some of its own concepts in the background.
 In essence, the contracts awarded to SEL go to fund the internal innovations and R&D that people associated with SEL are conducting.

 The logo of Stellar Engines is modelled on the Pioneer Plaque form the Pioneer missions of the 1970s.
 However, it is also made artistically so that it has the appearance of particles coming out of an energetic reaction.
 This could be analogous to the Sun which is powered by fusion reactions, and the word 'Stellar' does mean star.
 Hence the intention is to use the same energy that powers nature's stars, to power devices for the benefit of human kind.

 The Pioneer plaques were a pair of gold-anodized aluminium plaques placed on board the 1972 Pioneer 10 and 1973 Pioneer 11 spacecraft missions.
 These were the first human made object to achieve escape velocity from the Solar System.
 The message design was lead by the astronomers Carl Sagan and Frank Drake and Linda Salzman Sagan.
 They are 229 mm wide by 152 mm in height and 1.27 mm thick and each has a mass of approximately 120 grams.